Awaab98/ET6-Programming-With-Python/1_development_workflows/git_and_github/remote_development.md

 - **Creating Pull Requests:** Generate pull requests between branches for seamless integration.

-_this is my update for pull request making purposes._

 - **Pull Request Templates:** Implement PR templates with checklists to ensure code quality before merging to the main branch.

 ## Continuous Integration